labubu-ux/climate-change-dashboard.pbix/README.md

-# 📊 Sales Dashboard - Power BI
+# 📊 climate change Dashboard - Power BI

 ## 📌 Overview
 This dashboard provides insights into climate changes in countries using interactive visualizations.